What you can expect from financing a car during tax season

 Are You Looking for a Car This Tax Season?

 At North Coast Auto Mall in Akron, we can help you get the vehicle you want.
-We offer our Brittain Road location as a place where you can find services such as parts, trade-ins, and financial options to help you get your next vehicle.
+We offer our Brittain Road location as a place where you can find services such as auto parts and accessories, trade-ins, and financial options to help you get your next vehicle.
 We offer an inventory of pre-owned vehicles and you can choose specials to help you pay for your new car.
 A team of our financial experts can help you through our finance application, maximize the value you get from our lot, and minimize the time and money you spend here.